 Last week I shared a simple trick to getting a duvet cover on your comforter… by yourself… in less than 3 minutes.
 Today we’re tackling another one of bedding’s little mysteries: How to fold a fitted sheet.
 You wouldn’t think it would be so hard, right?
-I have watched this Martha Stewart video about half-a-dozen times, and every time I fold fitted sheets, I try this method.
-No joke.
-I posted this image on Instagram a few months ago to show what my sheet looked like after trying to fold it according to the instructions in the video:
+I have watched this Martha Stewart video about half-a-dozen times, and every time I fold fitted sheets, I try this method… and this is what my sheet looks like after trying to fold it according to the instructions in the video.
+Anyone else with me?

-Ummm… something’s wrong.
-I end up with a jumbled mess of sheet, so I pick it up and randomly roll it up into some form that will fit into the linen closet.
-Seriously, why are folded sheets so hard to fold?
+Ummm… something is definitely wrong.
+I end up with a jumbled mess of a sheet, so I pick it up and randomly roll it up into some form that will fit into the linen closet.
+Seriously, why are fitted sheets so hard to fold?

 Step 1: Start by laying the fitted sheet, upside down, on a large, flat surface, such as a bed or floor.
 Stretch out the corners and flatten it as much as possible, forming a rectangular shape.